Nightmare Fuel / The Dresden Files

 can be downright horrifying

 - Harry's frequent soliloquies about the true nature of the Crapsack World of the Dresdenverse bear mentioning, as he is frequent to point out how vast and unknown the world really is and perhaps even more disturbingly, how good we are at simply ignoring it.
 The basic premise sums it up best.
 It's a big world out there and humanity is nowhere near the top of the food chain.

 - And it's not even merely indifferent, it's petty.
 People get singled out to be prey simply because they break some rule of etiquette they had no reason to know existed, or tried to help the wrong person, or accepted an agreement without considering its Exact Words, or because of who their ancestor was.
+Or hell, they might not even have done anything at all and they just happened to be good looking enough to attract the wrong sort of attention.
 And all of this is perfectly legal under the Unseelie Accords, which don't even pretend to be fair or well-meaning in any way.

 - The White Council's stance on dark magic.
 Doesn't matter how minor or what good intentions you used it for or even if you knew that you were breaking a law to begin with.
 You'll end up somewhere with a hood over your head as they prepare to chop it off.
 No trial involved what so ever.
-What makes it especially bad is that in Molly's case is that the Merlin would have done it to simply spite Harry, and, if Micheal hadn't arrived in time, he would have walked in on his daughter being executed (though being a Champion of God makes you king of nick of time rescues.)
+What makes it especially bad is that in Molly's case is that the Merlin would have done it to simply spite Harry, and, if Michael hadn't arrived in time, he would have walked in on his daughter being executed (though being a Champion of God makes you king of nick of time rescues.)